tock/tock/doc/reference/trd-appid.md

 One important implication of this mapping is that Global Application Identifiers MUST persist across process restarts or reloads.

-Of course, poor management of Global Application Identifiers can lead to unintended collisions.
+Poor management of Global Application Identifiers can lead to unintended collisions.
 For example, an Identifier Policy might define the Global Application Identifier of processes to be the public key of a key pair to sign an Application Credential.
 If a developer accidentally uses the wrong key to sign a Userspace Binary, the Tock kernel will think that Userspace Binary is a different Application.
 Similarly, if the Identifier Policy uses a string name in a TBF Object